zisyang/linux/283_assign3/README.md

     3. modify the funciton vmx_handle_exit(...) to accumulate the processing time of each exit reason to variable total_time_spent_per_reason[exit_reason_basic];
   * please refer to [Steps to follow].

 ### Question 3 ~ Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
+Approximately how many exits does a full VM boot entail?
 -

 ### Question 4 ~ Of the exit types defined in the SDM, which are the most frequent?
 Least?